SpyrossS3/Ultimate-Markdown/README.md

 # __Ultimate-Markdown__

 The ultimate Markdown cheatsheet!
 A comprehensive, (eventually) all-encompassing Markdown reference.
+And that's only the beginning...

 Much of the beginning information can be found at the links given below, however this Readme provides a concise and well-formatted reference sheet all in one place.

+Besides this reference, however, I've included a Discussions board so anyone wanting to talk about anything related to Markdown can join.
+I hope this can become a place where others can find a community for Markdown and a good reference and support as well.

 <br>